The ninth publication by the Archive of Modern Conflict Books (AMC) is breathtaking!

 p 51 © Team Editorial Services/Alinari/AMC

-Definitely, a new era is changing tack through the emancipation of a complete generation from its past.
+The new generation adopts new roles in society.
 “Maria” is claiming her rights as a woman (p 64, 74) “Guiseppe” as a transvestite (p 28), others are advocating the right to abortion (p 30), divorce (p 65, 88) or non-normative lifestyles (p 14-15).
-And people also started to hit the streets in order to vent their discontment about the new realities.
-Wine and milk producers for example were claiming back their old local economy (p 71,77).
+At the same time, wine and milk producers are claiming back their old local economy (p 71,77).

 p.64 – 65 © Team Editorial Services/Alinari/AMC

-We also see how, in the spotlights of stardom, many new societal identities and archetypes were staged.
-Many Italians seem to have been eager to adopt these identities in their own lives, prosaic as it may have been.
+We also see how many new societal identities and archetypes are emerging: the so-called stars that are thriving in mass media.
+Many Italians seem to have been eager to adopt these new identities.

 p.
 72 © Team Editorial Services/Alinari/AMC